kevlarr/busybees/README.md

 Best of both worlds: the title is shown in the URL because it's user-friendly, but the pages are loaded by the random id because it's server (and bookmark) friendly.

-### Basic, internal analytics

-Very basic page analytics are gathered per request - path visited, referer (if any), timestamp, and IP address.
-It's imperfect and faulty, but it beats cookies, fingerprinting, etc. and it's really all I need.

-On storing IP addresses, from https://www.pinsentmasons.com/out-law/guides/ip-addresses-and-the-data-protection-act :

-> An IP address in isolation is not personal data under the Data Protection Act, according to the Information Commissioner.
-> But an IP address can become personal data when combined with other information or when used to build a profile of an individual,
-> even if that individual's name is unknown

-**IP addresses gathered for basic analytics are not combined with other, more personal information and they are not used to build profiles of individuals.**
-(Nothing is used to profile readers; we don't profile readers.)

 ### Compile-time guarantees